4ahmns2122-VR/4ahmns2122-VR-VRProjekt2122-seliskases/README.md

 ## Limitations

- - Couldn't test the functionality of the chess puzzle with the VR-Environment.
-However, it works fine as a 2D application.
+ - When cloning the repository, there can be a bug in the Snow shader that doesn't display the snow over the object color.
+This can sometimes be fixed by recompiling the shader.
- - Couldn't test the gaze pointer within the VR-Environment.
-This includes moving the chess pieces as well as the UI Input.
+ - The frame of the chess game could potentially start turning.
+This is an edge case that only happened once while testing the game.
- - Couldn't test final performance with Oculus
+ - The grip and trigger inputs of the gaze pointer hand are reversed

 ## Packages